-Artificial intelligence for fintech has given birth to AI-driven chatbots capable of conducting detailed sentiment analysis.
+Artificial intelligence for FinTech has given birth to AI-driven chatbots capable of conducting detailed sentiment analysis.
 Call centers worldwide have to spend a bulk portion of their time and resources by answering a set of frequently asked questions from customers.
 It is possible to find specific patterns for customer queries and interactions through big data analytics.
-Fintech companies then use learning to train chatbots with machine learning and artificial intelligence.
+FinTech companies then use learning to train AI chatbots with machine learning and artificial intelligence.

-As an added benefit, sentiment analysis enables chatbots to answer a set of pre-programmed questions.
+As an added benefit of AI, sentiment analysis enables chatbots to answer a set of pre-programmed questions.
 Instead, it develops a deep understanding of customers’ relationships with financial services.
 In turn, it leads to a better quality of process automation, eliminating waiting time for customers.
-For example, when Bank of America deployed chatbots for the first time to interact with customers, the size of their customer base increased more than a million within two months of launch.
+For example, when Bank of America deployed chatbots for the first time to interact with customers, the size of their customer base increased by more than a million within two months of launch.

 More on the topic